rashidmaker/version/README.md

 # version
-this repository only purpose is to check the version the client is running from
+this repository only purpose is to check the version the client/game is running from